Mexican Joe Rivers

-Mexican Joe Rivers (born Jose Ybarra, March 19, 1892 - June 26, 1957) was a lightweight boxer whose ring career lasted from 1910 to 1923.
+Mexican Joe Rivers (born Jose Ybarra, March 19, 1892 - June 26, 1957) was an American boxer in the lightweight class whose ring career lasted from 1910 to 1923.

-Biography
+Early life

 Rivers was born in Los Angeles on March 19, 1892, to Andrew Ybarra and Mary Estrada.
 He was a fourth generation Californian.
-He was Amerindigenous.
+He was an indigenous American.

+Boxing Career

+Rivers began performing under the last name Rivers after a ring announcer, failing to understand his last name, asked Rivers was from.
+As Rivers replied "down the river", the announcer opted to introduce him as Joe Rivers.

 On February 22, 1911, he defeated Jimmy Reagan, a former Bantamweight World Champion by a technical knockout in the thirteenth round of a scheduled twenty.
-Reagan took a "terrific beating" and was knocked down four times prior to the thirteenth round when he was knocked down twice more by Rivers before the fight was called by Referee Eyeton.
+Reagan took a "terrific beating" and was knocked down four times prior to the thirteenth round.
+During the round, he was knocked down twice more by Rivers before the fight was called by the referee.
 The bout took place in the Vernon Arena in Vernon, California, in Los Angeles County.
 The referee was Charles Eyton.

-On January 1, 1912, he knocked out former World Bantameight Champion Frankie Conley.

-At the time, Rivers was described 'as fast as chain lightning, and a stinging puncher to boot', and 'is a Mexican.
-His appearance tells that, but his accent does not differ from that of any other American stripling.
-He is a product of the Los Angeles fight game, and is probably the best youngster they have turned out down that way.'
-Annecdotally, he was 'christened Ybbarranda, or some other Mexican patronym with the customary deckload of Y's and R's' when asked his name by a southern US boxing announcer prior to a bout, he was then asked where he lived.
-Replying 'Down the river', he was announced as Joe Rivers.

 Johnny Kilbane took on Rivers in 1911 and outboxed him in the twenty-round bout.
 A rematch also went to Kilbane.
 Rivers was described as 'a regular bear-cat scrapper, a hit-and-miss, hammer-and-tongs battler, who took a lot of stopping'.